 Do I need a diagnosis before therapy?

-No. Many people begin counselling or psychotherapy because anxiety is affecting daily life, even if they do not have or want a formal diagnosis.
+No. Many people begin counselling or psychotherapy because anxiety is affecting daily life, even without a formal diagnosis.
 Diagnosis, medication, medical tests, and specialist referral questions should be discussed with the relevant qualified professional.

 Is this the same as anxiety treatment in Ireland?

 This page is specifically about psychotherapy and counselling with Jonathan Haverkampf in Dublin and online.
-The broader Anxiety Treatment in Ireland guide discusses treatment options more generally, including medical and prescriber-related questions.
+For a broader overview of anxiety treatment options in Ireland, including medical and prescriber-related questions, see the Anxiety Treatment in Ireland guide.

 Can online therapy help with anxiety?

-Online therapy can be helpful for some people when privacy, safety, technology, and clinical suitability are in place.
+Online therapy can help some people when privacy, safety, technology, and clinical suitability are in place.
 It is not suitable for immediate crisis care, medical emergencies, or situations where local urgent support is needed.